gliderlabs/docker-consul/README.md

 		-d -v /mnt:/data \
 		progrium/consul -server -advertise 10.0.1.1 -join 10.0.1.2

+You may notice it lets you only bootstrap or join, not both.
+Using `cmd:run` assumes you will be bootstrapping with the first node, then restarting it to join another node once you've reached expected nodes.
+I realize this whole process is confusing, but Consul 0.4.0 will have this automated.

-You can simply wrap the cmd:run output in a subshell.
-Here is what you can run to see it work without detached mode:
+You can simply wrap the `cmd:run` output in a subshell.
+Run this to see it work:

 	$ $(docker run --rm progrium/consul cmd:run 127.0.0.1)